Get insider access

 Dell S2722QC

 The Dell UltraSharp U2720Q and the Dell S2722QC are similar 4k monitors.
-Picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
-Motion also looks better on the S2722QC because it has a quicker response time and also supports VRR, which the U2720Q doesn't.
+The picture quality is about the same between both, but the S2722QC is better for well-lit rooms because it gets brighter and has better reflection handling.
 On the other hand, the U2720Q has a better selection of inputs because it has an extra USB-C and USB 3.0 input compared to the S2722QC, and it also has a DisplayPort input.
 While both monitors have ergonomic stands, the one on the U2720Q offers a wider swivel range and higher height adjustment.

 Dell U2718Q